ARCHITECTURE:

 OTHER OCCUPANTS:

 1907-13: Bernard Sigismund Heisterman (b.
 Victoria 1873-1947) and Margaret Farabee (née Arbuckle, b.
-Memphis, TN 1886-1979) married in 1907 and moved into this house, which they called Camsona.
-Bernard was the son of Victoria pioneers Charles Henry Frederick and Laura Adams (née Haynes) Heisterman (1521 Shasta Pl, Rockland).
-Laura was an early school teacher at the mainland settlement of Moodyville.
-Charles started one of Victoria’s earliest real estate businesses in 1864, which his son eventually took over.
-Bernard later formed a partnership with James Forman (1000 Terrace Av, Rockland, 609 Toronto St, James Bay) as Heisterman, Forman & Co.
-Bernard retired in 1945.
-Both Bernard and Margaret were long-time members of the Victoria Golf Club.
-Margaret was president of the YWCA during WWII.
+Memphis, TN, USA 1886-1979) married in 1907 and moved into Camsona, the name they gave the house.
+He was the son of Victoria pioneers Charles Henry Frederick Heisterman and Laura Adams (née Haynes) (1521 Shasta Pl), an early school teacher at the mainland settlement of Moodyville.
+His father started one of the city’s earliest real estate businesses in 1864, eventually taken over by Bernard who later formed a partnership with James Forman (1000 Terrace Av, 609 Toronto St) as Heisterman, Forman & Co.
+He retired in 1945.
+Both were long-time members of Victoria Golf Club.
+Margaret was YWCA president during WWII.

 1913-47: Hon.
-Edmund Burke Roche (1859-1948), a member of one of Ireland’s most prominent families, immigrated to the United States and took up farming in Wyoming in the late-1880s.
+Edmund Burke Roche (b.
+Cork, IRL 1859-1948), a member of one of Ireland’s most prominent families, immigrated to the United States and took up farming in Wyoming in the late-1880s.
 He came to BC as a prospector in 1898 and to Victoria 10 years later.
-In 1912 he married Elizabeth Blanche Clapham (1864- 1935) who was born in Quebec and came to BC in 1905.
-Margaret and Edmund lived the rest of their lives at this house.
+In 1912 he married Elizabeth “Blanche” (née Clapham, b.
+QC 1864-1935) who came to BC in 1905.
+Her mother Leonora (née Paterson, b.
+QC 1832-1914), widow of John Greaves Clapham, lived in the house until her death.
+Blanche and Edmund lived the rest of their lives in this house.

 *Researched & written by Jim Wolf